 Conflict with, violate or constitute a default under any Law or Contract by which the Buyer is, or its properties or assets, are bound.

 Financing.
 The Buyer does not have the Necessary Funds, but it is negotiating with three banks for all monies or appropriate binding commitments to provide it with the Necessary Funds.
 The Buyer has submitted full applications to First National Bank of Lex and to Lex Banking, N.A. [and intends to continue to negotiate in good faith with the third bank].

+Brokers.
+The Buyer has not hired any Person in connection with the Aircraft’s sale.
+In addition, no representative of the Buyer has communicated with any aircraft broker or other Person in connection with the Aircraft’s sale.

 —Covenants of the Seller